yulivee/LightwhipExtension/doc/Esp-03-flashing.md

 | CH_PD / EN | VCC             |
 | GPIO 0     | floating or VCC |
 | GPIO 15    | GND             |

+## Operation

+The ESP 03 needs stable 3.3V to work.
+The voltage delivered by the flasher is not sufficient for wireless operation and will result in very weird connection errors, because the chip can get a brown-out while trying to connect to the wireless LAN.
+Use an additional 3.3V power supply.